ragibShahariar/ragibShahariar/README.md

 I'm a dedicated Computer Science and Engineering student at <b>Daffodil International University (DIU)</b>, Bangladesh, with a strong passion for programming and problem-solving.
 My journey in the world of coding began in 2017, and I've been continuously expanding my skills ever since.

 ### 🎓 Education
-- **Bachelor in Computer Science and Engineering**
+- **Bachelors in Computer Science and Engineering**
   - <div style="background-color: white;">
     <a href="./diulogoside.png">
     <img src="./diulogoside.png" width="300" />
     </a>
   </div>
-  -
-  - GPA: 3.89/4.00
+  - Currently studying...
 - **Diploma in Computer Engineering**
   - Northern Institute of Science and Technology
   - GPA: 3.89/4.00